-A significant number of open-ended retail funds are operating in Portugal.
+A significant number of open-ended retail funds exist and are operating in Portugal.
 The overwhelming majority of these have been created within the financial services groups operating in Portugal as an instrument to attract clients' savings.
-Virtually all of Portugal's largest financial services groups include at least one investment fund management company.
+Virtually all of Portugal's largest financial services groups hold at least one investment fund management company.

-In addition, the number of foreign investment funds being marketed to Portuguese investors by Portuguese marketing entities (including some smaller banks) is growing.
-However, this is still a relatively small market compared to the amounts invested in the funds set up and promoted by Portuguese financial services groups.
+In addition, the number of foreign investment funds currently being marketed to Portuguese investors by Portuguese marketing entities (including some smaller banks) is growing.
+However, this is still a relatively small market compared to the amount invested in funds set up and promoted by Portuguese financial services groups.
 This is probably due to the fact that the client base for these groups is larger than that of the entities marketing foreign investment funds.
-In fact, statistics made available by the Portuguese Fund Managers Association show that the trends observed in previous years maintain as the management companies with the largest portfolios are the largest financial groups active in Portugal.
+In fact, statistics show that the trends observed in previous years have remained essentially unchanged, as the management companies with the largest portfolios are the largest financial groups active in Portugal (source: Portuguese Fund Managers Association).

-There have been no significant changes in market practice during 2014.
-However, GNB-SGFIM S.A. (formerly known as ESAF), one of the major players in the Portuguese market, lost a significant part of its market share relating to the former Banco Espírito Santo S.A. (currently Novo Banco S.A.) due to the collapse of the BES Group, which was followed by the enforcement of resolution measures by the Bank of Portugal (Banco de Portugal).
+There have been no significant changes to market practice during 2015.
+However, there were certain developments in 2015 in respect of Banco Espírito Santo SA (currently Novo Banco SA) following the collapse of the BES Group and the. the enforcement of resolution measures by the Bank of Portugal (Banco de Portugal) in 2014.
+Furthermore, the Bank of Portugal enforced resolution measures against Banif (a Portuguese credit institution).